 Be Aware – Read any posted signs and listen for lifeguard warnings and announcements.
 Beach conditions can change minute to minute and it’s the lifeguards’ job to understand the conditions and keep everyone safe.
 Know where your closest lifeguard station is in case you need help and cooperate with all posted rules and regulations, they’re there for a reason.

 Mind The Tides – Ocean tides can change multiple times during the day.
-And depending on the beach, the sand can disappear completely at certain times of day.
+And depending on the beach, the sand can disappear completely at certain times of the day.
 When you’re scouting out a piece of sand to call your own, keep an eye on what part of the sand is wet and which is dry.
 If the sand looks like it was wet in the past few hours, it may be again soon.
 If you’re unsure if you’re in the clear, ask a lifeguard and select a space where you, and your belongings, will stay dry all day.

 Shuffle Your Feet – If you decide to take a dip in the ocean, proceed with caution.
 Go slowly and shuffle your feet through the sand as you’re entering the water.
 This will give any ocean creatures a heads up that you’re coming, and avoid any accidental stings or bites.
 Shuffling your feet cautiously can also keep you from running into rocks or shells that aren’t visible from the surface of the water.
 And if you’re not a strong swimmer or familiar with the ocean, it’s always a good idea to stay where you can stand.
 That way if you’re knocked over by a wave or pulled by a current, you’ll be able to get back to your feet.

 Don’t Tempt The Birds – Much like pigeons in a big city, seagulls are used to a human presence at the beach and are well aware of the delicious snacks they often bring.
-Many seagulls are not afraid of humans and can be bold in their search of food.
-Keep an eye out and your snacks put away unless you want to be the center of a flock.
+Many seagulls are not afraid of humans and can be bold in their search for food.
+Keep an eye out and your snacks are put away unless you want to be the center of a flock.

 Take Only Pictures, Leave Only Footprints – It can be tempting to take a souvenir seashell home from the beach, but remember, the beach is a living ecosystem.
-Every shell and rock has its place and purpose, and removing even on small piece can upset the balance.
+Every shell and rock has its place and purpose, and removing even one small piece can upset the balance.
 Pick up after yourself and leave the beach cleaner than you found it.
 That way the next time you come visit, the same lovely beach will be waiting for you.